Water, Sanitation and Hygiene in Buikwe, Uganda (2021-2024)

 Transformation for 12 villages

 In 2018 we began a scaled-up Water Programme working with 12 villages in Najjembe Sub-County and Buikwe Town Council (a total population of 15,979 people).
-Over the next 3 years (2018-2020), we are working to provide these 12 villages with a holistic water support package, tailor-made to the needs of families and the community.
-This will provide:

 To achieve this, we need to raise £25,000 per village.